Megapixel-code/Video-maker-with-Reddit/README.md

-# Video-maker-with-Reddit
-A vidéo maker that use the youtube and reddit api
+# How to use this program

 To use this you'll need:
 - a intro named "Intro.mpeg"